 Include sports on your resume to market your skills and accomplishments to an employer or graduate school.
 Describe what you have learned and qualities you have developed over only focusing on your sport.

-Include on your resume information about your sport (Student Athlete, NCAA Division III, Men’s Soccer, Forward, 20xx – 20xx)
+- Include on your resume information about your sport (example: Student-Athlete, NCAA Division III, Men’s Soccer, Forward, 20xx – 20xx)

-Leadership experience (Athletic Ambassador, captain, camp leader, community volunteer)
+- Leadership experience (example: Athletic Ambassador, captain, camp leader, community volunteer)

-Athletic Awards and Honors (ranked "Second in Nation" among college freshman for…)
+- Athletic Awards and Honors (example: ranked "Second in Nation" among college freshman for… )

-Coach and mentor young players weekly at Waltham public schools with teammates
+- Coached and mentored young players weekly at Waltham public schools with teammates